Azure-Samples/ms-identity-javascript-angular-tutorial/1-Authentication/1-sign-in/README.md

 ## About the code

+MSAL Angular is a wrapper around MSAL.js.

 ### Configuration

 You can initialize your application in several ways, for instance, by loading the configuration parameters from another server.
-See [Configuration Options](https://github.com/AzureAD/microsoft-authentication-library-for-js/blob/dev/lib/msal-angular/docs/configuration.md) for more information.
+See [Configuration Options](https://github.com/AzureAD/microsoft-authentication-library-for-js/blob/dev/lib/msal-angular/docs/v2-docs/configuration.md) for more information.

 ### Securing Routes